jakubzapletal/bank-statements/doc/abo.md

 2. Account number of the partner organisation.
 3. Item identification number – document number supplemented with leading zeros.
-4. The detail is related to the detail with Sequence No. 2 and its content is specified as follows: “1” – debit item, “2” – credit item, “3” – debit entry reversal, “4” – credit item reversal.
+4. The detail is related to the detail with Sequence No. 2 and its content is specified as follows: “1” – debit item, “2” – credit item, “3” – debit entry reversal, “4” – credit item reversal. **Beware, different banks may have different values!**
 5. Constant symbol as such is usually stated on the 1st to the 4th position from the right, bank code of the bank that maintains account presented in the Field No. 3 is stated on the 5th to the 8th position from the right.